Drop-in to discuss any Canvas questions.

 All COM students and faculty can self-register to access the OWC in Canvas.
 View the OWC Canvas Access and Posting Instructions.

-- Click the Help icon on the left menu
+- In Canvas, click the Help icon (the question mark) on the main navigation menu.

 - Click the Online Writing Center link.